zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 It's never necessary to express my displeasure at o ur scripts because they're always so wonderful, thanks to Dr. Lucy Tse.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to is again right here on ESL Podca st